danhenshaw/Udacity/ObliqueStrategies/README.md

 From the introduction to the 2001 edition:

     "These cards evolved from separate observations of the principles underlying what we were doing.
-Sometimes they were recognised in retrospect (intellect catching up with intuition), sometimes they were identified as they were happening, sometimes they were formulated.
+Sometimes they were recognised in retrospect (intellect catching up with intuition), sometimes they were identified as they were happening, sometimes they were formulated."

-    They can be used as a pack, or by drawing a single card from the shuffled pack when a dilemma occurs in a working situation.
+    "They can be used as a pack, or by drawing a single card from the shuffled pack when a dilemma occurs in a working situation.
 In this case the card is trusted even if its appropriateness is quite unclear..."

 ## Features